 The low numbers launched the Alaskan Klee Kai National Rescue Inc, created to help advance this breed out from the waters of extinction.

-Through these efforts and since becoming a recognized breed by the United Kennel Club back in the 1990s, their numbers and popularity have grown exponentially around the world.
+Through these efforts and since becoming a recognized breed by the United Kennel Club in the 1990s, their numbers and popularity have grown exponentially worldwide.

 Alaskan Klee Kai Size